almaz-yusupov/project-start-template/README.md

 In next versions I will add a few useful pluggins, like a autoprefixer, rsync and image optimizator.

-Don't forget to update for a new versions! =)

 #html #css #js #starttemplate